peterdikant/xair-remote/README.md

 	$ python3 xair-remote.py 192.168.178.37

+The app can monitor the X-Touch connection and exit if the controller is disconnected.
+This functionality is enabled by setting the parameter `-m`:

+	$ python3 xair-remote.py -m

 ## Using

 The following image is a schematic of all available controls on the X-Touch Mini: